June Salter: Stage

+In 1999, Salter appeared as Ann in The Cocktail Hour at Marian Street Theatre.
+That same year, she played Frau Schmidt in a touring production of The Sound of Music, alongside Lisa McCune and Rob Guest, continuing into 2000.

-Television
+Television and film

-Salter was one of the earliest performers on Australian television, singing "I'm getting nothing for Christmas" from the current Phillip Street Revue at the ATN7 studios in December 1956.
-Her next (having just returned from London) was a singing spot on Channel 7's Studio A with the Tommy Tycho orchestra, followed appearances in the Mavis Bramston Show comedy series with Gordon Chater, Carol Raye, and Barry Creyton, initially as a guest then co-star.
+Salter was one of the earliest performers on Australian television, singing "I'm Getting Nothing for Christmas" from the current Phillip Street Revue at the ATN7 studios in December 1956.
+It was Channel 7's first television broadcast.
+Her next television appearance (having just returned from London) was a singing spot on Channel 7's Studio A with the Tommy Tycho orchestra, followed a successful run in The Mavis Bramston Show variety sketch series with Gordon Chater, Carol Raye, and Barry Creyton, initially as a guest then co-star.

-Her next significant role was in the long-running ABC series Certain Women as solicitor "Freda Lucas" co-starring with Queenie Ashton, Joan Bruce, Jenny Lee, Judy Morris and Elizabeth Crosby.
+Salter then starred in the short-lived Catwalk, a series created specially for her.
+This was followed with a starring role in long-running ABC drama series Certain Women as solicitor Freda Lucas, appearing in a total of 600 episodes.
+She also featured in 1976 film Caddie, playing Mrs Marks, opposite Jacki Weaver.

-She remains best known for her role as schoolteacher Elizabeth McKenzie in the soap opera The Restless Years and for her regular guest appearances in A Country Practice as Matron Hilda Arrowsmith.
+However, Salter remains best known for her role as one of the original characters, middle-aged spinster and schoolteacher Elizabeth McKenzie in the soap opera The Restless Years and for her regular guest appearances in A Country Practice as Matron Hilda Arrowsmith.

-She played Jim Robinson's mother Bess, in the first series of Neighbours.
+Salter played Lady Cliquot in the 1981 film Doctors and Nurses, Hannah Wilde in Wilde's Domain (1982) and Eleanor Roosevelt in The Last Bastion (1984).
+She then played Jim Robinson's mother Bess, in the first season of long-running soap opera Neighbours.

-She also had guest appearances (mostly for Crawford Productions) on: Cop Shop, Division 4, Matlock Police, Number 96, G.P., Murder Call, All Saints, Holiday Island, The Sullivans, The Adventures of Skippy and Farscape.
+Salter also made guest appearances in numerous other series (mostly for Crawford Productions) including Cop Shop, Division 4, Matlock Police, Number 96, G.P., Murder Call, All Saints, Holiday Island, The Sullivans, The Adventures of Skippy and Farscape.

-She played in the 1982 telemovie Wilde's Domain.

-Salter also featured in the film Caddie.
+Salter was honoured as the subject of a 1978 episode of This Is Your Life.

+In 1995, Salter published her autobiography, "A Pinch of Salt".

 Personal life

+In 1958, Salter appeared opposite John Meillon in the Phillip Street revue Cross Section.
+In May of the same year, actor Meillon proposed to Salter and they were married on 21 June 1958 at St James’s Church of England, Sydney.

-Salter married John Meillon in 1958, with whom she had a son, John Meillon Jr. There were years of separation occasioned by the demands of their separate careers, there had been John's problems with alcohol, but their relationship ended when he found a new love.
-They divorced in 1971.
-She and John Jr. then lived for some time with longtime acquaintance Gwen Friend, sister of the painter Donald Friend.
-She never remarried and was distraught when John Meillon died in 1989.
+The pair had a son, John Meillon Jr. who was born in 1961, while they were in the UK.
+There were years of separation due to the demands of their separate careers.
+Meillon's problems with alcohol were also a contributing factor.

+The relationship ended when Meillon found a new love and the couple divorced in 1971.
+Salter and John Jr. then lived for some time with longtime acquaintance Gwen Friend, sister of the painter Donald Friend.
+Salter never remarried and was distraught when Meillon died in 1989.